 Are you plagued by weakness, numbness, or aching, burning, or sharp at any area in your body?
-If so, call Polaris Spine & Neurosurgery Center, with Atlanta-area locations in Sandy Springs, College Park, and Johns Creek, Georgia, to see if you have a pinched nerve.
+If so, call Polaris Spine & Neurosurgery Center, with Atlanta, Georgia location.
+To see if you have a pinched nerve.
 Pinched nerves can make you miserable and can make it hard to enjoy your regular activities.
 Get to the bottom of your pain today by reaching out to the Atlanta-area practice online or over the phone today.

 A pinched nerve is a nerve inhibited by pressure.
 When tissues, bones, muscles, tendons, or any other surrounding material puts too much pressure on a nerve, you experience uncomfortable symptoms at the site of pressure, including: